What is SBA?

 All law students are members of the Student Bar Association and may attend all of the meetings of the Board of Governors.
 Meeting times are posted in the SBA office window and can also be obtained by e-mailing the SBA President or Secretary.

-The Board of Governors staffs the SBA office, Student Org Central, and the Book Exchange (TNH 2.128) each Monday – Thursday from 10:30 am – 2:30 pm.
+The Board of Governors staffs the SBA office, and Student Org Central (TNH 2.128) each Monday – Thursday from 10:30 am – 2:30 pm.
 Feel free to stop by the office anytime, or contact your Board representative here.

 SBA Executive Board